Pauline theology

 The Deeper Tension

 We must ask uncomfortable questions.
-If Jesus consistently points to doing the Father’s will as the decisive factor, and defines that will in terms of commandment-shaped life rather than reliance on a blood transaction centered on himself, what does this reveal about the later apostolic reframing?
+If Jesus consistently points to doing the Father’s will as the decisive factor, and defines that will in terms of a commandment-shaped life rather than reliance on a blood transaction centered on himself, what does this reveal about the later apostolic reframing?
 Is Paul’s genius a necessary pastoral accommodation for tormented consciences, or does it represent a philosophical shift toward a more Hellenistic, transactional cosmology, one that imports categories of cosmic law-court and substitution that the Hebrew Scriptures and the Jesus character himself foreground less prominently?

 The philosophical divide ultimately concerns the character of “God” and the dignity of the self.
 Is God most glorified by a system that secures a verdict independent of our becoming, or by a process that invites the self into real, participatory congruence with his love and manner of learning?
 Does “divine love” express itself most fully in a completed external machinery, or in the patient, sometimes agonizing work of making stony hearts flesh?